Houghton Jones median real estate price is $60,711, which is less expensive than 95.8% of Michigan neighborhoods and 98.1% of all U.S. neighborhoods.

 Astoundingly, the Houghton Jones neighborhood has one of the highest concentrations of divorcees living here than of any neighborhood, a higher concentration than NeighborhoodScout found in 99.8% of U.S. neighborhoods.
 This may be because people living here divorce more often than others, or that divorced people move here after they become divorced.
 If you are divorced, you will be in good company in this particular Saginaw neighborhood.

-In addition, one of the unique characteristics of the Houghton Jones neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 97.0% of the neighborhoods in America.
+In addition, the Houghton Jones neighborhood stands out for having an average per capita income lower than 97.0% of the neighborhoods in the United States.
 The Houghton Jones neighborhood also has a greater percentage of children living in poverty (78.1%) than found in 99.2% of all U.S. neighborhoods.
 Children living in poverty is one of the challenges facing America, and the world, and in this neighborhood in particular, the problem can be considered acute.

 If your dream is to be able to ride your bike to work each day, look no further than this unique neighborhood.
 With 4.5% of residents in the Houghton Jones neighborhood commuting on a bicycle to and from work daily, this neighborhood has more bicycle commuters than 97.8% of all neighborhoods in the U.S., according to NeighborhoodScout's exclusive analysis.